esor-poudel/isec6000-assignment1-task1/README.md

  Its time to connect the cluster to local environment

- 1) navigate to the cluster and click connect to connect the cluster or copy and paste the following command to cloud shell gcloud container clusters get-credentials {$clusterName} --region {$location} --project {$clusterID}
+ 1) navigate to the cluster and click connect to connect the cluster

+    or copy and paste the following command to cloud shell

+    gcloud container clusters get-credentials {$clusterName} --region {$location} --project {$clusterID}

-    replace the clusterName, Location and clusterId as your configuration
+    replace the clusterName, Location and clusterId as per your configuration

+2)